RetailMeNot/shield/docs/start/lifecycle/endpoint_sorting.md

 * [Reserved Segment](https://tools.ietf.org/html/rfc6570#section-3.2.3): `{+identifier}`

-If the number segments between two endpoints is different but the overlapping segments have the same specificity, preference is given to the endpoint with more segments.
+If the number segments between two endpoints is different but the overlapping segments have the same specificity, the endpoint with more segments is considered to be more specific.

 If they are still an exact match, Shield compares them by raw string values.